Andrei Rublev (film): Cast

-The voices of the Grand Duke's children were provided by Klara Rumyanova.
+The voices of the Grand Prince's children were provided by Klara Rumyanova.

 The film was the debut of Anatoly Solonitsyn.

 Production

 In 1961, while working on his first feature film Ivan's Childhood, Tarkovsky made a proposal to Mosfilm for a film on the life of Russia's greatest icon painter, Andrei Rublev.
 The contract was signed in 1962 and the first treatment was approved in December 1963.
 Tarkovsky and his co-screenwriter Andrei Konchalovsky worked for more than two years on the script, studying medieval writings and chronicles and books on medieval history and art.
 In April 1964 the script was approved and Tarkovsky began working on the film.
 At the same time the script was published in the influential film magazine Iskusstvo Kino, and was widely discussed among historians, film critics and ordinary readers.
-The discussion on Andrei Rublev centered on the sociopolitical and historical, and not the artistic aspects of the film.
+The discussion on Andrei Rublev centred on the sociopolitical and historical, and not the artistic aspects of the film.

 According to Tarkovsky, the original idea for a film about the life of Andrei Rublev was due to the film actor Vasily Livanov.
 Livanov proposed to write a screenplay together with Tarkovsky and Konchalovsky while they were strolling through a forest on the outskirts of Moscow.
 He also mentioned that he would love to play Andrei Rublev.
 Tarkovsky did not intend the film to be a historical or a biographical film about Andrei Rublev.
 Instead, he was motivated by the idea of showing the connection between a creative character's personality and the times through which he lives.
 He wanted to show an artist's maturing and the development of his talent.
 He chose Andrei Rublev for his importance in the history of Russian culture.